-The proton magnetometer is an instrument of great value to prehistoric archaeologists particularly in its ability to locate buried nonmetallic cultural features such as hearths, burned floors, trash pits, burials, etc. Moreover, it is highly sensitive to the presence of iron making it quite useful in detecting features at historic sites as well.
+The proton magnetometer is an instrument of great value to archaeologists, particularly for prehistorians, in its ability to locate buried non-metallic cultural features such as hearths, burned floors, trash pits, and burials.
+Moreover, it is highly sensitive to the presence of iron, making it quite useful in detecting features at historical sites as well.
 While the magnetometer is by no means foolproof, it can greatly assist the archaeologist in locating those areas within a site which are most likely to produce useful data.
-Hence, it serves to help maximize the amount of relevant information recovered per unit of dirt moved.
-The advantages of such increased efficiency should be selfevident particularly at a time when archaeologists are commonly faced with the dilemma of having to accomplish specific research objectives within the constraints of very limited budgets and restricted field schedules.
+Hence, it serves to enlarge the amount of relevant information recovered per unit of dirt moved.
+The advantages of such increased efficiency should be self-evident, particularly at a time when archaeologists are commonly faced with the dilemma of having to accomplish specific research objectives within the constraints of very limited budgets and restricted field schedules.

-In view of its wide capabilities, it is clear that the magnetometer has not been employed nearly as often as its utility would warrant particularly in areas such as the eastern United States.
-The reasons for this shortcoming have been manifold.
-For one thing, the prices of commercially available magnetometers have been prohibitive, generally in the range of \$2000-\$3000 and up.
+Despite its wide capabilities, the magnetometer has not been employed as often as its utility would warrant.
+There are several reasons for this shortcoming, but the chief problem seems to be that the prices of commercially available magnetometers have been prohibitive, generally in the range of \$2,000-3,000 and up.
 These commercial instruments offer a very high sensitivity coupled with a digital readout that allows the user to make a "magnetic map" of the site being investigated.
 The electronic complexity required to produce such an accurate quantitative output is considerable, hence the high price of the instruments.
-Much recent literature has dwelt on the use of these digital devices and on the formulation of highly sophisticated techniques (usually involving computer analysis) by which magnetic survey data can be more accurately interpreted (e.g., Linington 1970 and Scollar 1970).
-Such developments have certainly provided us with some powerful research tools, but these are tools which few archaeologists can afford, not only in terms of equipment cost, but also in technical expertise.
+Much recent literature has dwelt on the use of these digital devices, and on the formulation of highly sophisticated techniques (usually involving computer analysis) by which magnetic survey data can be more accurately interpreted.1 Such developments have certainly provided us with some powerful research tools, but these are tools that not all archaeologists can afford, either in terms of equipment cost or in technical expertise.

-It is unfortunate that the recent literature's preoccupation with expensive hardware has tended to obscure the fact that a much simpler device -- the differential proton magnetometer (or proton gradiometer, as it is sometimes called) -- is adequate in most applications.
-The unit's simplicity and very low cost are achieved by making the output non-quantitative -it detects archaeological features by means of a qualitative change in the tone of an audio signal which is monitored by the operator on a set of headphones.
+It is unfortunate that the recent preoccupation in the literature with expensive hardware has tended to obscure the fact that a much simpler device, the differential proton magnetometer (or proton gradiometer, as it is sometimes called), is adequate in most applications.
+The simplicity and low cost of the unit are achieved by making the output non-quantitative: it detects archaeological features by means of a qualitative change in the tone of an audio signal which is monitored by the operator on a set of headphones.
 The device is light in weight, fully portable, and can easily be operated by a single individual.
-It is a bit less sensitive than its highly sophisticated cousins and cannot be used to accurately map the configuration of buried features.
-It can, however, locate such features just as effectively as its more expensive counterparts and can cover a given area of ground much more rapidly.
+It is somewhat less sensitive than its highly sophisticated cousins, and cannot be used to map with accuracy the configuration of buried features.
+It can, however, locate such features just as effectively as its more expensive counterparts, and can cover a given area of ground much more rapidly.

-Differential proton magnetometers like the one described above are not available commercially, yet it is not difficult to build one at a materials cost of less than \$70.
-The rest of this paper will be devoted to a description of how to construct and operate such a device, which has been tested in a field situation and shown to be reliable and highly effective.
+A differential proton magnetometer like the one described above can easily be built at a material cost of less than \$100.
+The rest of this paper will be devoted to a description of the principle, construction, and operation

+1. See, for example, R. E. Linington, "Techniques Used in Archaeological Field Surveys," in The Impact of the Natural Sciences on Archaeology, T. E. Allibone et al, eds.
+(London 1970) 89-108; and I. Scollar "Magnetic Methods of Archaeological Prospecting: Advances in Instrumentation and Evaluation Techniques," in ibid., pp. 109-119. of such a device, which has been tested in a field situation, and shown to be reliable and highly effective.
 In making available these plans, it is our hope that more of our colleagues will now find it within their means to acquire this useful instrument and apply it in their research.